Simply-Static/simply-static/readme.txt

 * WP tested up to 6.8
 * added <use> tag with href attribute (match_tags)
 * added uploads directory handler for Elementor integrations
+* added feature to allow full scans of theme and plugins directory on exports

 = 3.2.7.2 =